Lixiyao-meow/Setup-Free-Procedural-Noise/README.md

 ### Overview
-We implement a procedural surface noise without using texture coordinates.
-The noise is based on sparse convolution and the Gabor kernel with isotropic filter.
+We implement procedural surface noise without using texture coordinates.
+The noise is based on sparse convolution and the Gabor kernel with an isotropic filter.

-The project is developped based on the code MyRenderer from the course INF584, so the Building and Running use the same command.
-A new class PoissonDisk is added for the surface noise generation.

-The program is developped and tested with the sphere_high_res.off model.
-It only work for the unit 3D model for now.
-As each time we need to change control parameters to adapt the surface noise, the parameters in the code works best with the unit shpere.
+The project is developed based on the code MyRenderer from the course INF584, so the Building and Running use the same command.
+A new class "PoissonDisk" is added for the surface noise generation.
+The program is mainly developed and tested with the "sphere_high_res.off" model.
+It only works for the unit 3D model for now.
+Usually, we need to adjust control parameters for each 3D model to adapt the surface noise.
+So the parameters in the code work best with the unit sphere.

 ### Building